JellePauchet/RoadIt/documantation/projectplan.md

 #### Aannemer
 - Makkelijk en overal kunnen raadplegen van alle de data exclusief de specifieke gegevens van de asfaltcentrale

-As an contractor, I want to consult all data exclusive the technical data of the asfaltbatch in an easy manner and everywhere.
+As an contractor, I want to consult all data exclusive the technical data of the asphaltbatch in an easy manner and everywhere.

 #### Copro
 - Makkelijk en overal de volgende data kunnen raadplegen